khadijahW/CyberFlash/frontend/README.md

 My resume counter was not loading initially html recieved when JSON expected
 - I had to use the url function (host key) in main.js
+- I also realized if the function is on the consumption plan there a delay in the function loading